A mathematical model of delay discounting with bi-faceted impulsivity: Data analysis using the E M

-From Fig.~\eqref{qsqtall}, it seems that the $\qs$ values (with error bars almost coinciding with the diameter of the data points used to represent the central values) are almost constant, but on closer inspection, we notice that the trend followed by $\qs$ is similar to that of $\qt$.
-Hence, the inherence ratios calculated from these parameter values also follow the same trend.
-In both longitudinal studies (1 and 2), a dip in the inherence ratio is observed.
-For Study 1, the dip is observed for the dizygotic twins at the age 16 (D16) and for Study 2, there is a dip in $r_{\text{inh}}$ value at time point 2 (TP2).
+From Fig.~\eqref{qsqtall}, it seems that the $\qs$ values (with error bars almost coinciding with the diameter of the data points used to represent the central values) are almost constant, but on closer inspection, we notice that the trend followed by $\qs$ (central values) is similar to that of $\qt$.
+Hence, $\langle \kr \rangle$ calculated from these parameter values also follow the same trend, as shown in Fig.~\eqref{rinhall}.
+In Study 1, the central value of $\langle \kr \rangle$ shows a dip for dizygotic twins at age 16 (D16).
+However, considering the error bars, a constant value of average impulsivity $\langle \kr \rangle$ can not be ruled out.
+On the other hand, for Study 2, the $\langle \kr \rangle$ value at time point 1 is distinctly separated from the other two, considering even the uncertainties.
+So, one observes that $\langle \kr \rangle$ monotonically increases.

-The dip in Study 1 is particularly of interest as the point is distinctly `separated' from the other three considering even the error bars.
-As the inherence ratio signifies the average ratio of the trait to state impulsivity, the dip suggests a sudden increase in state impulsivity.
-Interestingly, in both studies, the $r_{\text{inh}}$ value recovers afterward.
-It will be interesting to investigate data from other longitudinal studies to find whether this trend is found.
+As $\langle \kr \rangle$ signifies the average ratio of two facets of impulsivity, one may be inclined to investigate which one of the facets dominate.
+One such example of two facets are trait and state impulsivity.
+However, in our analysis, identifying one of the facets as state impulsivity (and another as trait or vice versa) requires validation, and hence, from this study we can not comment on this issue.

-We also observe that the $k_1$ parameter values obtained from the fitting of the same set of data (using Eq.~\eqref{ourTsmodel}) is very close to (or overlapping with) the $r_{\text{inh}}$ values.
-Since the $k_1$ parameter can be explained as the average impulsivity of the sample \cite{tbssrpphysica} and $r_{\text{inh}}$ is related to the average ratio of trait to state impulsivity, the closeness of these two sets of values increases the reliability of our choice of the variable $\kr$ in terms of $\kt$ and $\ks$.
+We also observe that the $k_1$ parameter values obtained from the fitting of the same set of data (using Eq.~\eqref{ourTsmodel}) is (0.048 $\pm$ 0.013) and the $\langle \kr \rangle$ value is (0.058 $\pm$ 0.020).
+The $k_1$ parameter can be explained as the average impulsivity of the sample \cite{tbssrpphysica}, while $\langle \kr \rangle$ represents an average ratio.